 Kraft Heinz (KHC) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Kraft Heinz as it approaches its next earnings report date.
-In that report, analysts expect Kraft Heinz to post earnings of $0.63 per share.
-This would mark a year-over-year decline of 21.25%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.6 billion, down 4.82% from the year-ago period.
+Kraft Heinz will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.63, down 21.25% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.6 billion, down 4.82% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.79 per share and revenue of $25.96 billion.
-These totals would mark changes of -3.13% and -0.87%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Kraft Heinz.
+Investors should also note any recent changes to analyst estimates for Kraft Heinz.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Kraft Heinz is currently sporting a Zacks Rank of #3 (Hold).
+Kraft Heinz is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Kraft Heinz is holding a Forward P/E ratio of 12.8.
-For comparison, its industry has an average Forward P/E of 21.6, which means Kraft Heinz is trading at a discount to the group.
+Digging into valuation, Kraft Heinz currently has a Forward P/E ratio of 14.04.
+This represents a discount compared to its industry's average Forward P/E of 19.32.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.